JERUSALEM, July 6 (JTA) — “Yitzhak Rabin came to heaven and is knocking on the doors of Paradise.

 Mikhail Galperin, who recently bought an apartment in Tekoa, a settlement that is all but certain to remain in Israel.

-As he recently told his friends in Russia: “If Tekoa does not exist, Israel won’t exist.”
+As he recently told his friends in Russia: “If there won’t be Tekoa, there won’t be Israel.”

 But Galperin’s calm appeared to be the rule, not the exception, among Russian settlers on the West Bank.